 Autonomous Driving – no time for blackouts

 It’s a scenario from the future that must never become reality.
 In 2025, a self-driving car is driving along the A6 autobahn between Nuremberg and Pilsen.
 Rush hour is heavy today.
 The driver is engrossed in her magazine article.
 We assume a short circuit occurs just after Amberg, causing a power outage for several of the vehicle’s sensors.
 This not only takes the front camera offline, which is attached to the top edge of the windshield, but also knocks out both of the radar sensors that are built into the front fenders.
-While the central driver assistance system would alert the driver and request that she take control of the vehicle, the system would then no longer be able to continue to steer and drive the automobile during this interim period.
+While the central driver assistance system would alert the driver and request that she takes control of the vehicle, the system would then no longer be able to continue to steer and drive the automobile during this interim period.

 A paradigm shift for highly automated driving